 The rest of the truth is that believers don’t sin, or break God’s Law (1Jn 3:4), on purpose, carelessly, negligently or presumptuously, as a manner of life.
 (1Jn 2:4) God has commanded us to keep His law diligently (Ps 119:4), and believers have a new nature that longs to be perfect (Ps 119:5); we actually are obedient to God (1Pe 1:2), inclined toward righteousness and holiness.
 (Ep 2:10)

-Yet believers do sin (1Jn 1:8), missing the mark of perfection even as we try our best to obey.
+Yet believers do sin (1Jn 1:8), drawn away by our own lusts and enticed (Ja 1:14), missing the mark of perfection even as we try our best to obey.
 And when we sin, we have an advocate with the Father, Jesus Christ the righteous.
 (1Jn 2:1) So, once we have salvation we can never lose it: it is eternal.
 (He 5:9) But thinking this implies freedom to sin willfully and presumptuously is a gross misunderstanding of the gospel.
 (He 10:26-27)

 As believers, we work out our deliverance from sin with fear and trembling (Php 2:13), knowing God Himself is working His grace in us according to His good pleasure. (vs 14) And He that began this good work in us will continue to perform it until the Day of Jesus Christ.
 (Php 1:6)